Agile-Labs-Tech/agilelabs-isms-policy/BCP/README.md

 ### Telework as an alternate site

-Agile Lab uses teleworking as our alternate site strategy.
-Agile Lab employees will work from home or other non-traditional location deem fit by the employee.
+Agile Labs uses teleworking as our alternate site strategy.
+Agile Labs employees will work from home or other non-traditional location deem fit by the employee.
 VPN must always be switched on when using a public wireless network.

 ## Orders of succession and delegations of authority